RistoBIn/international-website/src/pages/index.md

 ---

-For most of history, man has had to fight nature to survive; in this century he is beginning to realize that, in order to survive, he must protect it.
+_For most of history, man has had to fight nature to survive; in this century he is beginning to realize that, in order to survive, he must protect it._

-- Jacques-Yves Cousteau
+<strong id="quote-author">- Jacques-Yves Cousteau</strong>